TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/asset_pipeline.md

  */
 ~~~

 Again, you see the `require_tree` helper method which brings in all CSS files in the current directory.
-You should put css sparingly into this top level file and instead use as much as possible the css stylesheet files created for you whenever you create a Controller in Rails.
+You should put css sparingly into this top level file and instead use as much as possible the CSS stylesheet files created for you whenever you create a Controller in Rails.
 It generates a directory for views related to the controller where your HTML lives and it also creates a stylesheet in the same name.
-So if you create a Controller called `CatController` to handle all those requests for your awesome collection of cat gifs then Rails will also create a `cat.scss` stylesheet where you can put css related to your cat views.
+So if you create a Controller called `CatController` to handle all those requests for your awesome collection of cat gifs then Rails will also create a `cat.scss` stylesheet where you can put CSS related to your cat views.

 You may be wondering why it creates an application.css main file but the extension for individual resources is `.scss`.
 This is [explained here](https://github.com/rails/sass-rails#important-note).
 Essentially for Rails to use the `require_tree` command it can only do this from a css file extension.